 The District places no limit on the amount it may invest in any one fund.
-The investments in First American Treasury Obligation funds represent 100% of the District's total investments.
+The investments in First American Treasury Obligations funds represent 68% of the District's total investments.
+The investments in Florida PRIME are 32% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2019 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2022 were typical of these items during the fiscal year then ended.